 Together, the Chartered Banker Institute and our members are proud of the professionalism we bring to banking around the world, and of the contribution we are making individually and collectively to a sustainable banking profession and a more sustainable world.

 The Green Finance Tartan is woven in Scotland by Kinloch Anderson, tailors and kiltmakers to Her Majesty the Queen.
 Like the Chartered Banker Institute, Kinloch Anderson are committed to sustainability and commit to making conscious decisions that contribute to a more sustainable future, with the mindset of green innovation and sustainable product development.
 The Institute will donate all proceeds from tartan sales to the 2025 Foundation.
-Products will be available to buy later on this year.
+Products are available to buy from our shop, here.

 Hear from our CEO, Simon Thompson, about the Green Finance Tartan.